Setouchi Triennale 2025 Art Tour

 Benesse House

-After enjoying a leisurely breakfast, your private guide and driver will meet you at your hotel to begin your journey to Naoshima — one of Japan’s most extraordinary destinations for contemporary art and architecture.
+Your private guide and driver will meet you at your hotel for an art journey in Naoshima — one of Japan’s most extraordinary destinations for contemporary art and architecture.
+Often called the crown jewel of the Setouchi Triennale, this small island in the Seto Inland Sea seamlessly weaves nature, art, and architecture into daily island life.

-As you explore the island, you’ll encounter outdoor sculptures by world-renowned artists, including Yayoi Kusama’s iconic polka-dotted pumpkins, set against the tranquil backdrop of the sea and sky.
+You’ll also encounter outdoor sculptures by world-renowned artists, including Yayoi Kusama’s iconic polka-dotted pumpkins set against the tranquil sea and sky.

 Overnight at your hotel